Model Independent Bounds on the Non-Oscillatory Explanations of the MiniBooNE Excess: Tests of scenarios

-If $m_B > W_c^{ND} = 5$ MeV, the ND280 can provide a direct test of this scenario and therefore give the most stringent bound.

-The dependence of number of events, $N_{ee - 2sh}^{ND}$, on $c \tau^0$, shown in the left panel of \cref{fig:double}, has typical dependence with two flat asymptotics and bump at about $0.1$ m due to $N$ production in the outer P0D detector.
-(It is similar to dependence in \cref{fig:T2K2showerEE} (left) and \cref{fig:ud-gamma} (right)).
-In computations, we use partially coherent cross section.
-Dependence on $m_N$ is rather weak.
+If $m_B > W_c^{ND} = 5$ MeV, ND280 can provide a direct test of this scenario and therefore give the most stringent bound.
+The dependence of number of events, $N_{ee - 2sh}^{ND}$, on $c \tau^0$ is shown in the left panel of Fig. \cref{fig:double}.
+It has the typical dependence with two flat asymptotics and a bump at about $0.1$ m due to $N$ production in the outer P0D detector.
+(This is similar to \cref{fig:T2K2showerEE} (left) and \cref{fig:ud-gamma} (right).)
+For our computations we use the partially coherent cross section.
 The signature factor enhancement is absent for $m_B \leq W_c^{MB} = 30$ MeV; MiniBooNE does not resolve the pair and therefore $f^{MB}_{ee - 1sh} \approx 1$.
-On the other hand, for $ m_B \gg W_c^{ND}$, we have $f^{ND}_{ee - 2sh} \approx 1$.
-For larger $m_B$, one would expect suppression of $f^{MB}_{ee - 1sh}$, and consequently further signature factor enhancement of the number of events.
-Still, there is a weak dependence on $m_N$ due to partially coherent cross section dependence and slightly higher effective energy of ND280 than that of MiniBooNE.
+On the other hand, for $ m_B \gg W_c^{ND} = 5$ MeV, the ND280 do resolve the pair, so that $f^{ND}_{ee - 2sh} \approx 1$.
+For larger $m_B$, one would expect suppression of $f^{MB}_{ee - 1sh}$, and consequently the signature factor enhancement of the number of events.
+Still, there is a weak dependence of number of events on $m_N$ due to partially coherent cross section dependence and slightly higher effective energy of ND280 than that of MiniBooNE.
 The reason is the same as for MINER$\nu$A test of $U_ND_\gamma$ scenario described in \cref{subsec:a}.\\

-The experimental bounds in \cref{eq:2sh-ndws} (the same as in \cref{fig:T2K2showerEE} left), exclude this scenario at more than $3 \sigma$ CL in the whole range of $c\tau^0$ and $m_B > 10$ MeV.
+The experimental bounds in \cref{eq:2sh-ndws} (the same as in \cref{fig:T2K2showerEE} left), disfavor this scenario at more than $1 \sigma$ CL in the whole applicable range of $c\tau^0$ ($\gtrsim 10^{-2}$ m) and for $m_B > 10$ MeV.
+In the region $c\tau^0\sim 10^{-1}$ m the exclusion of the scenario surpasses $3 \sigma$.
 With further decrease of $m_B$ (approaching $W_c^{ND}$) the number of events is suppressed by the signature factor.
-For $m_B < 5$ MeV, the ND280 bound on 2 shower events is not applicable, but one can use various indirect tests instead. \\
+For $m_B < 5$ MeV, the ND280 bound on the $2-$shower events is not applicable, but one can use various indirect tests. \\

-Strong indirect test of the $U_ND_BD_{ee}-$scenario, which requires the $ee - \gamma$ shower misidentification, can be performed with MINER$\nu$A $\gamma-$shower bounds (\ref{eq:mv-gamma/ee_LE}).